 There is a push within the European Union under the rubric of a digital single market to commodify data including data of public interest.
-This civil litigation case, Gesellschaft für Freiheitsrechte e.V. v Free State of Bavaria, currently before a court in Berlin, highlights that dynamic.
+This civil litigation case, Gesellschaft für Freiheitsrechte e.V. v Free State of Bavaria, currently before a court in Munich, highlights that dynamic.
 This particular case is in reaction to early civil and criminal action by the State of Bavaria, noting that willful copyright infringement can constitute a crime under German law.

 The case centers on a database recording the remaining area available for the construction of wind turbines in Germany based on mandatory separation rules.
 An earlier incarnation of this dispute covered the ZSHH database of buildings by type and energetic performance.